math-app/math/README.md

 # Install

-To run the app, install the needed softs:
+To run the app, install the required softs:

 Python
 ```